Summary

 In December 2022, Edward appeared before the employment tribunal in Watford on behalf of the Claimant in the case of Ms D Patel v Simon Cooper and Co Ltd (1) Mr M Morjaria (2) 2205729/2021, a case turning on whether the Claimant had been dismissed following the making of a protected disclosure and harassment.

 Edward appeared in the employment appeals tribunal in the case of Hovis Limited and Mr W Louton EA-2020-000973 representing the claimant (respondent on the appeal).
-The case in the employment tribunal centred round an allegation the claimant had been smoking in his lorry whilst working as a delivery driver, at the employment tribunal, the claimant gave evidence stating he was not smoking, in contrast, the appellant’s (respondent during the employment tribunal) witnesses did not attended to give evidence.
+The case in the employment tribunal centred around an allegation the claimant had been smoking in his lorry whilst working as a delivery driver, at the employment tribunal, the claimant gave evidence stating he was not smoking, in contrast, the appellant’s (respondent during the employment tribunal) witnesses did not attend to give evidence.
 The employment tribunal found it was precluded from making a finding that the respondent was smoking in the absence of evidence from the respondent’s witnesses.
 On appeal before His Honour Judge Auerbach, the EAT found the ET judge had erred, even ‘uncontroverted evidence needs to be weighed and assessed by the judge’ [49].